danielminhnguyen/danielminhnguyen/README.md

 - 👋 Hi, I’m @danielminhnguyen
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning React / NodeJS / Python
+- 🌱 I have experienced in React / TypeScript / NodeJS / Python / AWS Lambda / MongoDB
 - 📫 How to reach me, email me at minhnguyen68@hotmail.com